 Bigfoot?
 Knobby?
 What About Those Werewolves of North Carolina?
 Ah-Ooh!

 I read with interest a recent hub regarding a recent sighting of a bigfoot in Western North Carolina.
-Of course, this comes as no surprise to anyone familiar with the wooded areas of our state as we all know these areas are full of all sorts of supposedly mythical creatures like bigfoots (or would that be bigfeet?), unicorns, leprechauns and black squirrels.
+Of course, this comes as no surprise to anyone familiar with the more remote parts of our state as we all know these areas are full of all sorts of supposedly mythical creatures like bigfoots (or would that be bigfeet?), unicorns, leprechauns and black squirrels.
 Then, of course, there are those most heinous of all legendary creatures... the werewolf!

-Recently, while wandering aimlessly through the wooded area on my friend's property (I am sure rose bushes count), I had a frighteningly close encounter with one of these nocturnal creatures.
+Recently, while wandering aimlessly through the semi-wooded area on my friend's property (I am sure rose bushes count), I had a frighteningly close encounter with one of these not-so-nocturnal creatures.
 And it wasn't just any werewolf, either.
 It was the extra-scary four-toed werewolf unique to Eastern North Carolina.
 Unfortunately, I was not able to get video of the creature because... well, because I can never remember how to switch my camera over to video mode.
-But I did get a couple of snapshots of the terrifying beast.
+But I did get a couple of blurry snapshots of the terrifying beast.

 Just as the bigfoot out in the western part of the state growled and snarled at the unfortunate traveler who crossed his path, so did this vile creature menacingly threaten me.
 Well, maybe threaten is too strong of a word.
-It wasn't so much growling and snarling though.
-It was more... well, let me just give you a bit of the conversation I had with the terrifying critter...
+It wasn't so much growling and snarling as it was begging and pleading.
+It was... well, let me just give you a bit of the conversation I had with the terrifying critter...

 WEREWOLF: Grrr!
 Look out!
 I'm a vicious werewolf!